openwashdata/watercostaccra/README.md

 library(watercostaccra)
 ```

-The `watercostaccra1` data set contains data about a household survey on
+The `households` data set contains data about a household survey on
 water costs and coping strategies in Accra.
 It has 116 observations and
 89 variables.
-The `watercostaccra2` data set contains data about a water
+The `waterpoints` data set contains data about a water
 point survey conducted in Accra as well.
 It has 49 observations and 30
 variables.
 For an overview of the variable names, see the following
 table.